idrisregg/.NET-Core-Microservice-with-PostgreSQL-Docker/README.md

-PS : The URL Doesnt Contain CORS Use Endpoints as you wish ...:)
+PS : The App Doesnt Contain CORS Use Endpoints as you wish ...:)

 if Deploying to Render Use Docker cause... render doesnt have Native Support for .NET Runtime Environement